Frequently Asked Questions

 MIR is like a transcript that follows you across platforms.

-When you complete a transaction on Partner A, they tell MIR: "This person completed a transaction successfully."
-When you join Partner B, they can ask MIR: "Has this person been trustworthy elsewhere?"
+When you complete a transaction on Partner A, they record an event.
+When you join Partner B, they can ask MIR: "Does this person have history elsewhere?"
+MIR answers with neutral signals—not judgments.

 Your history travels with you.
-So does the scammer's.
+Platforms decide what it means.

 What about privacy?